 Using life threatening medical emergencies as a basis for setting EMS response time performance objectives has become a fire and EMS industry norm.
-The American Heart Association has shown that the likelihood of a patient surviving a life threatening medical emergency is improved if CPR and defibrillation are initiated within 4 minutes of the onset of the medical emergency.
+The American Heart Association has shown that the likelihood of a patient surviving a

 From an emergency medical perspective, the service-level objective typically is to provide medical intervention within a six-minute timeframe, as brain damage is very likely at six minutes without oxygen.
 However, in a cardiac arrest situation, survivability dramatically decreased beyond four minutes without appropriate intervention.
 Intervention includes early recognition and bystander CPR.